Triple60/LeadsToWarFinal/README.txt

 ALWAYS USE BRANCHES, PEOPLE!
 We got this! :D -Ayush
 To do:

-	Add repositories JQuery and Easel to function inside of the code.
+    Nothing!
+YAys

 Doing:

+    Add repositories JQuery and Easel to function inside of the code (Netz and Ayush)

+    Making Castle have health so you can win (Shreebah)

+Done:

     Making images local (Schreibs)

-Done:
     Get functions done (Schreibs)

     Making two cash systems (Schreibs)